Rose-STL-Lab/HDR-IL/Model Readme.txt

 Run Instructions:
-Training code and evaluation code are saved in the 'Model' folder.
-Training and evaluation are contained within the same model.
+Training code and evaluation code are contained in the Models.
 Within each model, there are 7 files relevant to the model.

-Main - runs all of the models to get the projection A1PrimitiveData - Data reading for planning A2SoftmaxModel - Prediction models for planning A3TrainSoftmax - Data processing and training/evaluation for planning B1DataProcessing - Data reading for dynamic model B2ODEModel - Prediction models for dynamic model B3TrainODE - Data processing and training/evaluation for planning
+Main - Runs the models to get the projection A1PrimitiveData - Get data for planning
+A2SoftmaxModel - Prediction models for planning
+A3TrainSoftmax - Data processing and training/evaluation for planning model
+B1DataProcessing - Get data for dynamic model B2ODEModel - Prediction models for dynamic model B3TrainODE - Data processing and training/evaluation for dynamics model

 To run the models, run the Main file in each model.
-There are a few modifications that can be made.
+There are a few modifications that can be made within the code to select different options.

 1. In the A1 and B1 files, make sure the directory in the BaxterDataset constructor is pointing to the correct CSV file.